Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Purchasing the rainbow of serger thread colors is not necessary.
 For example, on interior seams, there’s no need to purchase all 3 or 4 cones of identical colors.
 The most important thread to match the color of your fabric is the left needle thread as this is the only serger thread that shows when a seam stretches.
 Otherwise, you can choose a complementary neutral color for the looper and right needle threads.

 GENERAL RULE: For dark fabrics, use black or gray as looper threads.
 For light fabrics, use white or beige.
 By buying cones of these “blendable” colors, you can save money and increase simplicity.
-Navy, red, and gold are also nice colors to have in cones but are less blendable.
+Navy, red/rose, and gold are also nice colors to have in cones but are less blendable.
 Once you’ve set your complementary looper treads, all you need to do is then change the left needle thread to match the fabric.

 And lastly, when choosing a needle thread to match the fabric, always choose the darker (rather than lighter) thread color if you can’t find an exact match.

 Best Serger Threads – Types Explained